 Understanding Folic Acid

 Folic acid, also known as folate, is a B vitamin that is important for pregnant women.
 It prevents major birth defects of the baby’s brain and spine.
 It can protect your baby from Neural tube defects (NTDs), which are congenital abnormalities of the brain and spinal column.
+The neural tube develops in the first weeks of pregnancy.
+Hence, consuming folic acid in the first trimester is very important.
+According to the CDC, a woman needs to start taking it at least one month before she becomes pregnant and while she is pregnant.
+However, the new research does not entertain pregnant women to take folic acid during the late weeks of pregnancy.
+Let’s see why.

 Impact Of Folic Acid In The Last Weeks Of Pregnancy